alvarosps/emoji-calendar/README.md

-# Base React Project

-This is a base project template for a React application, with the latest versions of React, Webpack, Babel, ESLint, and Prettier.
-Created by @alvarosps
+# Web3 Emoji Calendar

+This is a basic application using ReactJS, Webpack, Babel, ESLint and Prettier, that connects to a Web3 Metamask wallet (_you need to have ethereum in your browser for this application to work_).
+It receives a hash in the URL, that the application will convert into emoji(s) , and allow the user to choose a date, connect to the Metamask wallet, validate and sign the object data.
+Then it allows the user to see the emojis added in each day in the main page.

 ## Getting Started

 To get started with the project, follow these steps:

 1. Install the dependencies:
    `npm install`

 2. Start the development server:
    `npm start`

-### Testing
-`npm run test`
+3. Try to add emojis to the calendar, you can access the main page at https://localhost:3000.

+-   You can use this hash as example, which will generate a list of emojis: https://localhost:3000/8J+klPCfmITwn46X

 ### ESLint checks and ESLint Fixes

 -   `npm run lint`
 -   `npm run lint:fix`

 ### Prettier checks and Prettier Fixes

 -   `npm run prettier`
 -   `npm run prettier:fix`

-## Deployment

-- This will be specific to the project and where it is being deployed.
-- For now, we have a build script, and a webpack suited for production.
-- Might need to add more scripts and files for deployment and hot-reloading in deployment (depends on the platform) `npm run build`
+Created by @alvarosps